thep0et/wheel-of-names-disport/README.md

 A free, open-source, **self-hosted wheel of names Discord bot** for spinning random name pickers directly in your server.
 Perfect for giveaways, raffles, random selections, and picking winners from your community.

-Looking for a **Discord wheel of names** solution?
-This self-hosted bot brings the popular wheel picker experience to Discord with animated GIF spins, custom entries, and seamless integration with [Uplup's Random Name Picker](https://uplup.com/random-name-picker).
+This project is a fork of https://github.com/Uplup/discord-wheel-of-names with the goal of removing API and priveleged gateway to better align with discord's policies.
+We also recongize that the use of this app may extend far beyond those listed and may be used for some NSFW or discrete activities.
+Therefore the API will be replaced by an ability to export, save, and keep your wheels long term.
+Allowing users to use wheels they've created across any servers without putting the developers at risk, should it be used for any illegal or illecit activites.
+Credit to uplup for the core functionality of this app.
  Host it yourself on Railway, DigitalOcean, or any VPS for full control over your data.

 ## Why Use This Wheel of Names Bot for Discord?